From the Archives: a ’90s Ragstock Photoshoot

 January 29, 2021

 Last week we got our vintage-loving hands on a set of photos—this set of photos—and just had to share them.
 Taken mostly on the rooftop of our Lakeview, Chicago store on West Belmont Ave in 1995-1996, this shoot features a group of extremely ’90s-looking models wearing so many of the hallmark trends we still love (and sell!) today.
 From grungy Canadian tuxedos to surplus military and cami dresses, scroll on for an image series of true Ragstock ’90s fashion that, if you’re anything like us, will seriously make you drool.
-Then go shopping, because you just gotta after a photo set like this.
+Then go shop, because you just have to after witnessing photos like this.

 Ragstock was started way back in the ’50s, when ‘used clothes’ were barely a thing and the style was far from cool.
 Our first store was a big warehouse in downtown Minneapolis, complete with giant bins of treasures and anything-goes Halloween costume inspiration.
-Over the next few decades, we opened up stores around the Midwest, mostly focused in areas where we knew cool kids would want a fun, affordable place to buy whatever weird stuff they were looking for.
+Over the next few decades, we opened up stores around the Midwest, mostly in college cities and towns where we knew kids would want a fun, affordable place to buy whatever weird stuff they were looking for.
 Today, our Chicago stores in Lakeview and Wicker Park still have some of our coolest vintage pieces.

 Feeling nostalgic even if you’re not actually a ’90s kid?
 We get it.
 Fill the void by shopping our vintage section online or visiting the store where this particular magic happened.